I was glad he was out of my head. I was glad to be free of him. At last.

 After a few moments I opened the door and got out of the car.
 I felt cramped, so I stretched.

-Everything felt still.
+Everything was still.
 I looked upwards, breathing deeply, and stared, transfixed against the

 sky.
 A bird chirped.
 Then another.
 A toneless mimicry.
 Off in the distance I